Technology Policies & Procedures

 Privacy Expectations and Exceptions

-Doane College reserves the right to monitor electronic activity of users when there is activity that appears to be harmful to another user, to the campus system and/or network (programs being launched to attack the servers, users attempting to break into accounts, etc.), or when there is evidence of violations of the appropriate use policy.
+Doane University reserves the right to monitor electronic activity of users when there is activity that appears to be harmful to another user, to the campus system and/or network (programs being launched to attack the servers, users attempting to break into accounts, etc.), or when there is evidence of violations of the appropriate use policy.

-When there is no evidence of an appropriate use violation or threat to the Doane College system or network, computer users have the right to expect that their materials remain private.
+When there is no evidence of an appropriate use violation or threat to the Doane University system or network, computer users have the right to expect that their materials remain private.
 No person, regardless of status (i.e., including the system manager, faculty member or college administrator) may view, change or remove another user's files without the user's permission, whether the material exists on network media or on a user's own media.
 An exception exists for class accounts which are owned and managed by an instructor or system manager and which exists strictly for a class project and which excludes personal electronic mail.
 In these cases, the administrator of the account is allowed complete access, but persons outside of the class are not.
 Documents stored on public use computers (labs) have no expectation for privacy and documents may be deleted at any time.

-Doane College will actively monitor electronic security measures; however, users should be aware that no information system is completely secure.
+Doane University will actively monitor electronic security measures; however, users should be aware that no information system is completely secure.
 Persons both within and outside of the college may find ways to access files.
 Therefore, the college does not guarantee user privacy.